 Magothy aquifer, and a large portion of this is from agricultural consumption.
 New Jersey has over 800 farms that utilize water for irrigation on over 46,679 acres.
-This consumption must be regulated at the State level by the NJDEP Division of Water Supply through the strain on farmers who are struggling to keep pace with the wide variety of issues related to the industry.
+This consumption must be regulated at the State level by the NJDEP Division of Water Supply through the has been noted that paperwork for allocation permits have become much more litigious and technical in recent years.
+Some farmers find themselves devoting valuable time towards the tasks of gathering information and filling out lengthy applications.
+Allocation limits are also becoming tighter as conservation efforts are on the rise.
+This puts a strain on farmers who are struggling to keep pace with the wide variety of issues related to the industry.
 Some farmers agree that allocation limits are reasonable in normal growing seasons, but in the event of a drought, these limits could pose a big problem for many farm operations.